wdmg/yii2-admin/README.md

     ?>

 # Status and version [ready to use]
+* v.1.1.12 - Added permanently remove module and clear all module options
 * v.1.1.11 - Added Newsletters, Subscribers and Guard modules support
 * v.1.1.10 - Added widgets to main dashboard, navigation to main page of site
-* v.1.1.9 - Add support for translations module